rubyonjets/jets/README.md

 ## What is Jets?

-Jets is a Serverless Framework that allows you to create applications with Ruby on AWS Lambda.
-It includes everything required to build an application and deploy it.
+Jets is a Ruby Serverless Framework that allows you to create applications.
+It includes everything required to build an application and deploy it to on AWS Lambda.

 It is key to understand AWS Lambda and API Gateway to understand Jets conceptually.
 Jets maps your code to Lambda functions and API Gateway resources.

 * **AWS Lambda** is Functions as a Service.
 It allows you to upload and run functions without worrying about the underlying infrastructure.
 * **API Gateway** is the routing layer for Lambda.
 It is used to route REST URL endpoints to Lambda functions.

-## How It Works
+The official documentation is at: [Ruby on Jets](http://rubyonjets.com).

-You focus on your application logic and Jets does the mundane work.
-You write code called controllers and workers.
-Jets turns the code into Lambda functions and uploads them to AWS Lambda and API Gateway.
+Refer to the official docs for more info, but here's a quick intro.

 ### Jets Controllers